 For all classes of licence you are required to pass three types of tests including knowledge tests, a vision test and a road test.
-Some classes of licence also require a medical examination.
+Some classes of licence also require a medical examination and pre-trip inspection.

 The knowledge tests consist of two parts: driving situations, as well as the rules of the road, and sign identification.
 If you fail any part of these tests, you will be required to rewrite only the examination(s) you failed.
+Successful written exam results are valid for one year.
 You may write only once per day.

 If you are unsure about the meaning of any of the questions, please ask the examiner to assist you.
 Cellphones and electronic devices are not allowed in the test area.